AudioAanZee Reference Flow Music Server (part 2)

 The good thing about Qobuz though is that everything I tried definitely easily sounds good enough to enjoy.
 The “compressed” quality as described above is not so evident that it ruins the performance, oftentimes merely offering a very mild form of polish, to make rougher recordings sound more friendly.

 So, I am not bashing Qobuz, to the contrary: it is the best streaming service that I have thus far experienced.
 But it doesn’t sound as good as local files.
 Should it?
 Maybe not.
 For me, I still like to own the physical files, and I still buy CD’s, for ripping, and to play at friend’s places.
-But Qobuz is perfect for exploring new music, as well as for remeniscing with music from my youth, that I only want to listen to once more and not necessarily need to own.
+But Qobuz is perfect for exploring new music, as well as for reminiscing with music from my youth, that I only want to listen to once more and not necessarily need to own.

 Above: Very well thought out Shuffle function – choose only the Genres you want to hear, then shuffle by artist, album or song.

 CD players can have lots of character, usually more so than music servers.
 One can have a preference for a certain character over another, and even prefer the players with lots of character, over the ones that sound utterly neutral.
-Wadias for example have a very distinctive sound, and especially in setups with planar speakers this can really supplement the emotional aspect of music, as long as the player is integrated well into the system.
+Wadias, for example, have a very distinctive sound, and especially in setups with planar speakers, this can really supplement the emotional aspect of music, as long as the player is integrated well into the system.
 Wadias can sound overly dry, congested, or slow, if not bedded in well.
 Many years ago, with a previous incarnation of my setup, I had a Wadia 861 that did amazing things with the soundstage and really complemented my otherwise thin sounding Martin Logans, but never sounded as fluid or open as I liked.
-In my current setup I have used a more recent, and relatively more fluid sounding Wadia 781i to complement the Levinson/Aeris combination.
+In my current setup, I have used a more recent, and relatively more fluid sounding Wadia 781i to complement the Levinson/Aeris combination.
 With my speakers still at the other end of the room, the Wadia 781i sounded more acoustically convincing than the Aeris, but over time I found that it wasn’t quite as lyrical as I liked, and remembered the older Wadias to be.
-With the speakers in their current position, things changed even more, the Aeris now sounding much fuller and acoustically more convincing, and the Wadia seemed to have lost its benefits.
+With the speakers in their current position, things changed, even more, the Aeris now sounding much fuller and acoustically more convincing, and the Wadia seemed to have lost its benefits.
 What’s more, I started to feel that the 781i had become even less lyrical than the Levinson/Aeris, instead sounding weaker and somewhat detached, so I decided to sell it.

 While carrying out the Reference Flow review, I had on visit a Wadia 861.
 An oldie but goodie, and one with very strong character.
 This Wadia 861 was used with the same interlinks as the Aeris, connected in turn to the same preamp inputs, with levels adjusted.
 Before starting the comparison between server and Wadia, first comparing the music server and Levinson (both into the Aeris), it was amusing to realise how comparatively the Reference Flow now sounded more like my Levinson, and the Levinson was more reminiscent of a typical Wadia CD player for its downsides such as lower resolution and dryness in the treble.

-Sure enough when switching to the Wadia 861, its timbre was still fuller, but the player also sounded a lot darker, and was decidedly less fluid and refined than my Levinson, let alone the Reference Flow.
+Sure enough, when switching to the Wadia 861, its timbre was still fuller, but the player also sounded a lot darker and was decidedly less fluid and refined than my Levinson, let alone the Reference Flow.
 I felt that the Wadia sounded familiar and certainly engaging, but because of its strong character, I would not be happy with it anymore, if it were my only music source.
 Soundstage-wise, I couldn’t hear much difference, and ultimately about the only thing that could be said for the Wadia was that in sounding tonally darker and fuller and by being less open, it allowed for less than stellar recordings to sound better than they are, for example by making a keyboard sound more like a real piano, and making a soprano saxophone sound more like an alt saxophone.
 Anyway, these are not functions of the server front end, but of the Aeris versus the Wadia.

 Accuphase DC-37 DAC

-Also on visit during this review was the very luxurious Accuphase DC-37 DAC, which was not only interesting as an alternative to the Rowland Aeris, but also because it plays any audioformat up to 32/384 PCM and up to 5.6448Mhz DSD.
+Also on visit during this review was the very luxurious Accuphase DC-37 DAC, which was not only interesting as an alternative to the Rowland Aeris, but also because it plays any audio format up to 32/384 PCM and up to 5.6448Mhz DSD.
 While the Aeris only plays PCM and only up to 24/96, the AudioAanZee Reference Flow plays virtually all formats, DSD included.

 DC-37 with CD based files

 First starting with vanilla CD based files, the Accuphase has a different presentation than the Aeris.
 It is very well-behaved and actually even more refined than the Aeris.
 With Cardas Hexlink Golden 5C interlinks (same as used with the Aeris, but connected via Cardas XLR-cinch adapters, because the DC-37 sounds better via cinch than via XLR), the DC-37 sounds airy and relaxed.
 Its presentation is very transparent and neutral, but not overly so, as long as lively cables are used.
-The Harmonic Technology powercables that work so well with most of my components (Aeris included, but not Wadias), definitely is not a good match with the DC-37.
+The Harmonic Technology power cables that work so well with most of my components (Aeris included, but not Wadias), definitely is not a good match with the DC-37.
 A good match was found in the Reference Tweaks Gold Label (no longer available), which is an enhanced Furutech Alpha 3.
 A plain Furutech Alpha 3 was also tried but it sounded too thin for my taste.
 The Aeris does involve me more in the music, mostly because it presents sound in a more 3D fashion, is more dynamic and has more character, much in the way that the Wadia 861 has.
 This is not to say however that the Rowland outclasses the Accuphase, although, maybe it does by a small margin, but then it also costs a lot more.
 The main thing is that while I do like the DC-37 a lot, and it definitely works well with the Reference Flow, the Rowland is just more to my taste.
 What was interesting to note though was that the DC-37 sounds much fuller and richer than I remember either the DP400 or DP410 CD players to sound.
 Especially the latter was too thin for my taste.
-It’s as if the DC-37 took on some of the luxuriousness and colour so typical of Jeff Rowland products, while maintaining the Accuphase-typical neutrality.
+It’s as if the DC-37 took on some of the luxuriousness and color so typical of Jeff Rowland products while maintaining the Accuphase-typical neutrality.

 DC-37 with DSD files